Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Motivation

 \paragraph{Dependency Analysis} To identify the dependencies used by each notebook, we apply an AST-based dependency extraction tool (pigar~\cite{pigar}) to the notebook code and generate dependency lists with correct PyPI package names.
 These dependency lists, together with the submission timestamp, form the inputs to our rule-based backporting procedure.

-\paragraph{Inferring Python Version} First, we infer the Python major version (2 vs.\ 3) and specific release by cross-referencing the notebook's submission timestamp with the release dates of all historical Python versions.
+\paragraph{Inferring Python Version} First, we infer the Python major version (2 vs.\ 3) and minor version by cross-referencing the notebook's submission timestamp with the release dates of historical Python versions.
 The code is also analyzed to detect syntax patterns characteristic of Python~2 (for example, bare \texttt{print} statements, \texttt{xrange}, \texttt{raw\_input}) or Python~3 (for example, \texttt{print()} calls, f-strings, \texttt{async}/\texttt{await}).
-Among the eligible versions released before the submission date, we choose the most recent Python release that predates the submission.
-To avoid incompatibilities with operating-system level constraints on particular patch releases (\eg Python~3.5.4), we use only the latest patch \(y\) in each 2/3.\(x.y\) family (for example, mapping 3.9.\(z\) to 3.9.25), relying on semantic versioning guarantees that patch releases rarely change public APIs.
+We choose the latest \CodeIn{major.minor} version series that predates the submission but always use the latest patch release available within that series, because it minimizes dependency conflicts, and newer patch versions surpass older ones without breaking changes.
+For example, for a notebook submitted on 2021-10-01, we will first select Python 3.9 released on 2020-10-05 instead of Python 3.10 released on 2021-10-04, then select Python 3.9.25 that is released on 2025-10-31.

 \paragraph{Selecting Dependency Versions} Given a \nb and its inferred Python version, we select historical versions of all third-party dependencies used by that \nb.
 For each imported package, we query the corresponding package index to retrieve the full release history, along with per-release metadata, required Python versions, and yanked-status flags.
 We filter out yanked releases and, for each remaining version, record both the release time and the declared Python compatibility.
-For a given \nb, we then choose the newest version before the submission timestamp; if no such version exists, we fall back first to the oldest version that is compatible with the inferred Python version and, as a last resort, to the oldest available version.
+For a given \nb, we then choose the newest version released before the submission timestamp; if no such version exists, we fall back first to the oldest version that is compatible with the inferred Python version and, as a last resort, to the oldest available version.
 The resulting per-notebook dependency lists are written in a requirements-style format that constrains each package to be less than or equal to the selected version (\eg \texttt{package\_name<=v\_hist}).
 Our rule-based selection strategy is designed to be robust, as it systematically respects submission dates, enforces Python-version compatibility, and promotes the use of shared minimal versions.

 \paragraph{Environment Materialization} We materialize the inferred environments based on the baseline \dockercontainer (\S\ref{sec:motivation:baseline:env}), using \CodeIn{virtualenv} to install the inferred Python version and the selected dependency versions.
 If the backported environment cannot be installed (e.g., due to dependency conflicts or unavailable historical wheels), we mark the \nb as Failed.